Timeline of the National Hockey League: Twenty-one teams (1979–91)

 Following seven seasons of revenue draining competition, the NHL–WHA merger was completed for the start of the 1979–80 NHL season.
 Four teams came over from the WHA, paying an expansion fee of $7.5 million each ($ million today).
-These new NHL teams were the Edmonton Oilers, Hartford Whalers, Quebec Nordiques, and the original Winnipeg Jets.
+These new NHL teams were the Edmonton Oilers, Hartford Whalers, Quebec Nordiques, and the Winnipeg Jets.
 This also doubled the number of Canadian teams in the league.
 Standing at 21 teams for twelve seasons, this was one of the longer periods of league stability, though surpassed by twenty-five seasons of the Original Six, when no additions, moves, nor name changes occurred.

 The Nordiques were placed in the Adams Division, the Whalers in the Norris, and the Oilers and the Jets in the Smythe.
 The Washington Capitals moved from the Norris to the Patrick Division.
 The divisions were effectively meaningless as all teams played a balanced schedule and each round of the playoffs was re-seeded by league point standings rather than divisional.